xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

   * The narrative clearly connects proxies, human values, incentives, and risk tails at the effective level.
   * Counterfactual worlds (World T and World F) have been formulated in terms of observables and tension, without relying on deep generative rules.

+These levels describe how far the effective layer encoding has been developed.
+They do not imply that the canonical AI alignment problem is close to being solved.

 ### 9.2 Next measurable step toward E2

-To move from E1 to E2, at least one of the following should be implemented:
+To move from E1 to E2, at least one of the following should be implemented using this encoding.

-1. A prototype tool that, given scenario descriptions, constructs approximate `scenario_summary` objects and computes `Tension_align(m)` for a range of synthetic and real case studies, publishing tension profiles as open data.
+1. A prototype tool that, given scenario descriptions, constructs approximate `scenario_summary` objects and computes `Tension_align(m)` for a range of synthetic and real case studies, publishing tension profiles as open data suitable for external audit.
 2. A concrete benchmark suite that instantiates Experiment 1 and Experiment 2 with actual systems or controlled simulations, including:

    * documented stress tests,
    * measured tension shifts,
    * external evaluations of alignment quality.

 These steps remain within the effective layer because they operate on summaries and observables that are externally describable.
+They are intended to test and refine the encoding, not to claim that the alignment problem is resolved.

 ### 9.3 Long term role in the TU program